 Check the Category Labels in the side-bar on the right!
-There you can find animator drafts for thirteen complete Disney features and eighty-five shorts, as well as Action Analysis Classes and many other vintage animation documents!
+There you can find animator drafts for sixteen complete Disney features and eighty-five shorts, as well as Action Analysis Classes and many other vintage animation documents!

 Sunday, October 17, 2010